timidri/puppet-meltdown/README.md

 ## Development

-Contributions for adding other platforms are welcomed.
+Contributions for adding other platforms and improving remediation use cases are welcomed.